AdityaBattin/book-my-show/usedInPro.md

 Note : We Imported AXIOS package so that we can use thease API

 ### TIP : Use JSON Fromatter for directly seeing the get rquests

+## Context.jsx

+In React we have Context that stores the data and provides it to my Page where ever nessesary What is context? --> it is an HOC ( Higher Order Component )

+- we use createContext in react library to do it

+- We Can Store / update data from any component and then can access it in any component

+- Here in This Project we created the context - MovieContext and created a provider that stores the data.
+We retrun both MovieContext.provider

+- Also we encapsulate the MovieContext around the app component in index.js file